keewillidevnet/cosmos-semiconductor-physics/WHITEPAPER.md

 ### 3.2 Why LLMs Alone Are Insufficient

-Large Language Models (including ChipNeMo) are trained on text and code—they learn patterns in human-generated documentation, not the underlying physics.
+Large Language Models (including ChipNeMo) are trained on text and code.
+They learn patterns in human generated documentation not the underlying physics.
 An LLM can:

 - Summarize what's known about EUV lithography
 - Write Verilog code for known circuit patterns